 When You Have Existing Pods That Were Deployed Prior to This Current Horizon Cloud Release

 As described in Updating Your Horizon Cloud Pod, VMware updates the Horizon Cloud software components periodically to include new features and bug fixes.
-The in-cloud management environment is updated on a weekly basis and the pod software components are typically updated on a roughly quarterly basis.
-The Horizon Cloud Service documentation page provides access to versioned Release Notes where the versions correspond to those quarterly releases, such as version 2.1 for the September 2019 release.
+The in-cloud management environment is updated on a weekly basis and the binaries that are the basis of the pod software components are typically updated on a roughly quarterly basis.
+The Horizon Cloud Service documentation page provides access to the Release Notes page which provides What's New lists for each calendar timepoint at which substantive customer-visible features have debuted.

 When you deploy a new pod, that pod is always created at the manifest version that is the latest one for the current in-production service environment.
 As an example, if you created a new pod in August 2019, that pod was deployed with software components that were current for Horizon Cloud as of that date.
 Depending on how long you have been using your Horizon Cloud environment, on a given calendar date, your overall Horizon Cloud environment might include some pods that are at the latest released version and some that are at an earlier released version which are not yet updated to the latest manifest.